barrettotte/IBMi-Book/docs/core/rpgle/intro.md

 ## Specifications
 Each line of an RPG program has a specification assigned to it.
 This specification dictates both format and meaning of the source statement.

-In the next section, I will list out specifications for RPG IV.
+In the a few sections, I will list out the specifications for fixed format RPG IV (RPGLE).